damianhakert/damianhakert.github.io/source/_posts/2015-06-17-release-manager-the-invisible-hero.markdown

 Since the painful beginings of the release manager tasks, we've done number of improvements.
 We did a massive change to the process and made it even more continuous integration oriented than it was before.
 There are risks to it, but also massive gains:

-1. Code freeze is removed so there is no need to watch over anyone's shoulders
+1. Code freeze was removed so there is no need to watch over anyone's shoulders

-1. How we keep X git repos in sync.
+1. Keeping X git repos in sync.
 Syncing repositories is now a one-line script where the argument is the version that is being released

 1. Automizing our release process.
 Omnibus-gitlab packages infrastructure got built, so only supplying the shas of the release version is enough to kick off the automatic builds on all platforms and machines